Online stores are popping up everywhere, but most get zero traffic, let alone sales.

 The words “free” and “discount” trigger an impulse for many people.
 Give potential customers a free trial of your product with codes or gift cards.
-Offers are a top factor when deciding to buy for 74% of Americans according to a RetailMeNot Survey.
+Offers are a top factor when deciding to buy for 74% of Americans, according to a RetailMeNot Survey.
 Don’t ignore their power.
 Place them right and ensure that users don’t have to go through a lot of steps to get them and use them.
-You can ask for an email to provide the discount, or use contest.
+You can ask for an email to provide the discount, or use a contest.

 Have Ways To Get Back Those That Don’t Buy

 Even with the sweetest offer, some people will not buy at that time.
 They might need more convincing.
 Get emails so that you can use them to capture people back.
 Have a step in your automation for this.

 Additional Tools and Resources:

 - Build WooFunnels

 - 25 Best Ways to Market Products Online & Generate Revenue

 Setting your email marketing automation is not a promotional tactic – this is part of setting up your online shop.
 An online store is much more than just some pages with buy now buttons.